ShortlistShortlistedRemoved from shortlist 91

 Zoom on the Generac GP2200i

-In a nutshell, the Generac GP2200i is a compact and lightweight portable inverter generator mostly geared towards:
+In a few words, the Generac GP2200i is a compact and lightweight portable inverter generator perfectly suited for:

 Power & Run Time

-The Generac GP2200i houses a 80 cc Generac OHV 4-stroke engine, which provides 120V, consumes gasoline and delivers a running wattage of 1,700W along with a peak wattage of 2,200W.
-Additionally, as the generator is parallel capable (GP2200i Parallel kit (opens in a new tab) not included), it can be linked to a second unit for more power.
+The Generac GP2200i is powered by a 80 cc Generac OHV 4-stroke engine.
+It delivers 120V, runs on gasoline and offers a running wattage of 1,700W as well as a peak wattage of 2,200W.
+Moreover, since it is parallel capable (GP2200i Parallel kit (opens in a new tab) not included), its power may be doubled if linked to a second compatible unit.

 Thanks to a fuel capacity of 1.2 gallon, the GP2200i can operate for up to 10.75 hours with a full tank (fuel consumption around 0.11 GPH).